 It is not safe to talk on the cell phone while driving even if you are using a hands-free attachment.
 Talking on the phone while driving leads to cognitive distraction.
 It’s the type of distraction that takes your mind off the road automatically.

 The reason is because as human beings, the eyes and brain perceive what’s around more significantly.
 Thus, when you’re on the phone and driving, you really don’t see your environment nor really navigate it properly.

-This accounts for the increased risk in car accidents while driving.
+This accounts for the increased risk of car accidents while driving.
 So, if you must make or take a phone call while driving, endeavor to pull over by the roadside.

-In conclusion, though there may be no evidence of the direct relationship between radiofrequency radiation and our health, there are indirect health risks associated with using cell phones.
-Depending on how we use our devices, they can cause serious illness, disability or even death in the case of a fatal accident due to distracted driving.
+In conclusion, though there may be no evidence of a direct relationship between radiofrequency radiation and our health, there are indirect health risks associated with using cell phones.
+Depending on how we use our devices, they can cause serious illness, disability, or even death in the case of a fatal accident due to distracted driving.